Homeowners Insurance in Canada Explained

 If you are the proud owner of your home in Canada then you may wonder about home insurance and its basics.
 After all, you may have spent all your savings to purchase your home and it may be your largest single investment.
 Knowing that you are adequately insured in case of any damage to your home may give you a peaceful night’s sleep.
 Well, some events need no invitation such as flood, fire, earthquake, or even hail storm.
 An unforeseen damage to your home may set you back financially and does take a long time for recovery.
 That is when home insurance could be of help and solace as you may claim for those damages.
 In a nutshell, your home insurance provides coverage for the personal belongings, property and personal liability losses for you, your partner or spouse, children and other dependents up to a certain age.

 Your home insurance policy may broadly have 3 sections covered.
 The main building that includes the primary structure, garage, and outbuildings such as a garden shed.
 The contents inside your home are covered such as furniture, fixtures, carpets, personal items etc. You may have to buy separate insurance to cover your valuables and other antique items, fine arts or pieces of jewelry.
-The last component is for personal liability that could help you to claim if a damage or injury occurred due to your fault and you may get sued for damages.
+The last component is for personal liability that could help you to claim if damage or injury occurred due to your fault and you may get sued for damages.
 An example could be if a Canada post mailman slips and falls in your driveway since you did not bother to clear the snow.

 Types of Home Insurance Coverage in Canada

 You may purchase home insurance to protect your contents, residential buildings, and outbuildings.
 It also helps you to claim for alternative living expenses if your home gets damaged and you cannot live in it while it is being repaired.
 Personal liability is also a part of your home insurance.
-On the other hand, if you have a tenant insurance then that covers for only alternative living expenses, damage or loss to personal belongings and personal liability.
+On the other hand, if you have tenant insurance then that covers only alternative living expenses, damage or loss to personal belongings, and personal liability.
 After auto insurance, home insurance is the second largest insurance sector in the property and casualty industry.

 When you decide to purchase home insurance in Canada then you may need to choose from 4 categories.
 It is very vital that you understand the difference in the level of coverage and exclusions that each type of insurance offer.
 In case you wish to get coverage for the exclusions on your policy then you may ask to add ‘riders’ which are like policy add-ons for which you may pay extra.
 These ‘riders’ can specify items to be covered that are excluded in the policy.
 Sometimes, the insurance company may deny coverage and you may have to buy separate coverage for that peril.
-For example, in a flood-prone area, if flood damage is excluded on your policy then you may have to buy a flood insurance policy separately.
+For example, in a flood-prone area, if the flood damage is excluded from your policy then you may have to buy a flood insurance policy separately.

 The all–perils policy is also known as comprehensive home insurance and is most commonly purchased by homeowners.
 It provides coverage for both the contents and the building.
 When you get a comprehensive policy it is best to check for any specific exclusion in the policy wordings.
 This will avoid any kind of ambiguity and you are not caught by surprise when you discover that a particular peril was excluded under your policy.
 This policy pretty much covers everything except for those that are excluded which would be specifically mentioned in the policy document.
-Some examples of exclusions may be a mechanical breakdown, natural wear, and tear, earthquakes etc.
+Some examples of exclusions may be a mechanical breakdown, natural wear, and tear, earthquakes, etc.

 The kind of perils that one insurance company excludes may vary from the list of exclusions for another company.
 So, you may check out your policy to know if there are any specific clauses such as limited or no coverage during any kind of renovation work.
 If you suffer damage to your home during renovation then your insurer may decline your claim if there was such a clause.
-When you sign the insurance contract then it is legally binding and you have agreed to all the terms, conditions, exclusions and clauses in that policy.
+When you sign the insurance contract then it is legally binding and you have agreed to all the terms, conditions, exclusions, and clauses in that policy.

-The broad-form home insurance policy protects your home from a damage or loss due to all perils.
+The broad-form home insurance policy protects your home from damage or loss due to all perils.
 It does not cover excluded perils.
 This policy covers your contents against any loss or damage due to a specified peril only.